Kpeeris/sdg-scholar-webapp/README.md

 # Start Firebase emulator locally
 firebase emulators:start
-# (You can type in control-c to stop when youre done)
+# (You can type in control-c to stop when you're done testing)

 # [While runs in the background open new Terminal session] run the tests
 npm run test